Atypon-OpenSource/manuscripts-quarterback/README.md

 ## How to install for local development

-First you should check you have Node.js v16 installed: `node -v`.
-If not, I recommend using [nvm](https://github.com/nvm-sh/nvm) to install 16 version.
+First you should check you have Node.js >=16 installed: `node -v`.
+If not, I recommend using [nvm](https://github.com/nvm-sh/nvm).
 This is needed for the ES modules and other new features.

 This project uses Docker and Docker Compose.
 You should have at least version 17 / 1.13 installed: `docker -v`.
-Then if you are using macOS (probably in Windows too, not Ubuntu though) you should ensure you have added this repository to the shared folders in your Docker settings eg `Preferences > Resources > File sharing` in macOS Docker Desktop.
+Then you might have to add this repository to the shared folders in your Docker settings (macOS or Windows - not Ubuntu though) eg `Preferences > Resources > File sharing` in macOS Docker Desktop.

-Also this project imports https://gitlab.com/mpapp-public/manuscripts-manuscript-editor and https://gitlab.com/mpapp-public/manuscripts-style-guide as git submodules which you should checkout with: `git submodule update --init --recursive`
+Also this project imports https://gitlab.com/mpapp-public/manuscripts-manuscript-editor https://gitlab.com/mpapp-public/manuscripts-manuscript-transform (now https://github.com/Atypon-OpenSource/manuscripts-schema havent migrated / removed since still works & not urgent) and https://github.com/Atypon-OpenSource/manuscripts-style-guide as git submodules which you should checkout with: `git submodule update --init --recursive`

 NOTE: it is a good idea to run `git submodule update --remote` once in a while incase the `quarterback-integration` branches in the git submodules have been updated.
 Incase a submodule was deleted it does not seem to update itself automatically and a manual removal is needed.
 Should not happen in general but be aware.

-Finally, you should install `pnpm` globally if haven't already: `npm i -g pnpm`.
+For running the Postgres scrips you need to install `psql` eg: `install postgresql-client-common postgresql-client`

 ### Examples packages

-`examples-packages` contain a prototype setup with Manuscript editor that closely follows the track changes implementation in `@manuscripts/manuscript-frontend`.
+`examples-packages` contain a prototype setup with Manuscript editor that closely follows the track changes implementation in LeanWorkflow.
 It also includes an example Yjs server that uses Redis persistence.

-0. Checkout Git submodules if you haven't already: `git submodule update --init --recursive`
+1. Checkout Git submodules if you haven't already: `git submodule update --init --recursive`
-1. Install all dependencies: `pnpm i`
+2. Install all dependencies: `pnpm i`
-2. Start the databases: `docker-compose up -d postgres redis`
+3. Start the databases: `docker-compose up -d postgres redis`
-3. Initialize example database: `./scripts.sh db:init-ex`
+4. Initialize example database: `./scripts.sh db:init-ex`
-4. Copy the environment variables: `cp ./examples-packages/api/.example-env ./examples-packages/api/.env && cp ./examples-packages/collab/.example-env ./examples-packages/collab/.env && cp ./examples-packages/db/.example-env ./examples-packages/db/.env && cp ./examples-packages/client/.example-env ./examples-packages/client/.env`
+5. Copy the environment variables: `cp ./examples-packages/api/.example-env ./examples-packages/api/.env && cp ./examples-packages/collab/.example-env ./examples-packages/collab/.env && cp ./examples-packages/db/.example-env ./examples-packages/db/.env && cp ./examples-packages/client/.example-env ./examples-packages/client/.env`
-5. Migrate the database: `pnpm --filter @manuscripts/examples-track-db migrate`
+6. Migrate the database: `pnpm --filter @manuscripts/examples-track-db migrate`
-6. And seed it with test data: `pnpm --filter @manuscripts/examples-track-db seed`
+7. And seed it with test data: `pnpm --filter @manuscripts/examples-track-db seed`
-7. Build the external manuscripts packages: `pnpm ex:man` NOTE: their build throws compilation errors but they should compile nonetheless, incase something goes missing from the bundles you might have to run the builds separately eg `pnpm --filter @manuscripts/manuscript-transform build:cjs`
+8. Build the external manuscripts packages: `pnpm ex:man` NOTE: their build throws compilation errors but they should compile nonetheless, incase something goes missing from the bundles you might have to run the builds separately eg `pnpm --filter @manuscripts/manuscript-transform build:cjs`
-8. Start API in a terminal session: `pnpm ex:api`
+9. Start API in a terminal session: `pnpm ex:api`
-9. Start Yjs server in a terminal session: `pnpm ex:collab`
+10. Start Yjs server in a terminal session: `pnpm ex:collab`
-10. Build / watch DB types & track-changes-plugin: `pnpm ex:utils`
+11. Build / watch DB types & track-changes-plugin: `pnpm ex:utils`
-11. Build / watch editor and its extensions: `pnpm ex:editor`
+12. Build / watch editor and its extensions: `pnpm ex:editor`
-12. Start the client http://localhost:4600: `pnpm ex:client` Use `quarterback+ADMIN@atypon.com` and `asdfasdf` to login as admin. `quarterback+USER@atypon.com` `asdfasdf` is the other user.
+13. Start the client http://localhost:4600: `pnpm ex:client` Use `quarterback+ADMIN@atypon.com` and `asdfasdf` to login as admin. `quarterback+USER@atypon.com` `asdfasdf` is the other user.

 Also, if you were to remove a package inside `packages` the node_modules in the other packages that import it must be deleted (even after you do `pnpm i`).
 The symlinks are not always removed properly it seems. `rm -rf node_modules` sometimes help to other problems as well..